-Upload a new feed to the GMC every time you update prices/availabilities.
+Upload a new feed to the Google Merchant Center every time you update prices/availabilities.

 Also, when you have more than one price on the product page (e.g. with and without tax, with and without shipping etc.) make sure that the price that you used in the feed is the most prominent one.
 In most cases it should be the final price that the customer pays.
 The only exception is when you additionally provide a sale price in your feed (see point 6).

 3. No Google categories or wrong category names

 Google requires merchants to categorize products according to Google’s own taxonomy (google product category).
 It is a common error that merchants use their own categorization instead.
 Products with wrong category names will be disapproved.